vueComponent/ant-design-vue/components/input/index.en-US.md

 | allowClear | allow to remove input content with clear icon | boolean |  | 1.5.0 |
 | showCount | Whether show text count | boolean | false |  |

-### Input.TextArea Events
+### TextArea Events

 | Events Name | Description                                                        | Arguments   |
 | ----------- | ------------------------------------------------------------------ | ----------- |
 | pressEnter  | The callback function that is triggered when Enter key is pressed. | function(e) |

-The rest of the props of `Input.TextArea` are the same as the original [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea).
+The rest of the props of `TextArea` are the same as the original [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea).

 #### Input.Search